trimesh.scene#

 Will include meshes with different geometry but identical spatial hashes as well as meshes repeated by self.nodes.

-Explode a scene around a point and vector.
+Explode the current scene in-place around a point and vector.

 Export a snapshot of the current scene.